matsuro-hadouken/vote-inclusion-analyzer/README.md

 **Note:**
 _These RPC calls are very heavy.
 I've implemented extensive rate_limit handling to make this tool usable for everyone, but this can make the CLI slow and not ideal.
 Some queries may take a long time to complete.
 For best results, try to use a faster or less busy RPC endpoint.
 If a query appears stuck, please wait or try running the tool again, it will usually succeed eventually._

-Let me know if you want it even shorter or more formal!

 ## Usage

 ```sh